 In Lemizh: word order and omitting objects

-There is no universally valid order of cases, but questions for plot cases are typically followed by questions for causal, temporal and spatial cases, in that order; agent-centered cases follow action-centered cases; and qualitative cases follow their corresponding primary cases.
+While there is no universally valid order of cases, questions for plot cases are typically followed by questions for causal, temporal and spatial cases, in that order; agent-centered cases follow action-centered cases; and qualitative cases follow their corresponding primary cases.
 A word with an unclear referent can prompt a question for a bracket, i.e. for its inner case.
 A predicate with an agentive accent of course triggers the question ‘Who is the agent?’, which overrides all others.

 A different order of cases normally makes the sentence more costly to process, as some questions are only answered at a later point, and tentatively accepted hypotheses might be disconfirmed late in the sentence.
 The additional effort can be offset by other effects (see Rule Two of sentence grammar):